ctSkennerton/Amplishot/README.md

 		aliases: [alias1, alias2]

 *	`minimum_pairtig_length`: Specify the minimum length that pairtigs must be.
+This
+		aliases:
+			- alias1
+			- alias2

+		aliases: [alias1, alias2]

+*	`minimum_pairtig_length`: Specify the minimum length that pairtigs must be.
 This option has no effect if the `pairtig_read_files` option is set. (default: 350)
 *	`pair_overlap_length`: The minimum number of nucleotides that two reads from a pair must overlap by to generate a pairtig. (default: 30)